Composr Tutorial: Improving your search engine ranking

 Some companies do actually say they can get you a top search engine result for any search term of your choice.
 Thinking logically, the only ways they could do this are:

-- Doing it only if you have an infinite budget (with infinite resources, you could incentivise infinite quality back-links and invest in whatever is required to make the website the most compelling one ever built)
+• Doing it only if you have an infinite budget (with infinite resources, you could incentivise infinite quality back-links and invest in whatever is required to make the website the most compelling one ever built)

-So to summarise, do not take the stupid claims many web companies make on face value.
+So to summarise, do not take the claims many web companies make on face value.
 This is particularly a problem with lower quoting companies, who have a business model that requires treating their customers like sheep and subjecting them to a flashy sales process that makes a lot of shallow but impressive claims.
 These companies are legitimate in the sense that the model allows them to do stuff cheaper than anyone else and to a basic reasonable quality, within the budget of very small businesses, but it's important to also have an understanding of what you get for the money and why they are so cheap.

 A little closing advice

-SEO is certainly a strong possible marketing route for many websites.
-Two scenarios are particularly strong:- for small businesses that serve a local community.
+• for small businesses that serve a local community.
 These businesses can actually work off their local-nature to great advantage (imagine a query involving the name of their trade, with the town they operate in appended on the end).

-- for websites with a lot of community-generated or database-generated content.
+• for websites with a lot of community-generated or database-generated content.
 These sites will naturally end up targeting a large volume (a 'long tail') of less common terms that people do search for but aren't so competitive.
 A bit of work exposing the appropriate terms automatically and you can have a very effective strategy.

 See also